dollodart/gcpy/readme.md

 ## Baseline Subtraction

 The time resolution and sensitivity of modern chromatographs are so high that for most cases, a linear interpolation between the edges of a peak is sufficient to subtract the baseline.
+Note the `rampy` package baseline module has a baseline subtraction function which uses all of these methods and more.

 ## Smoothing